On The Landscape of Spoken Language Models: A Comprehensive Survey: Introduction

 Recent work has begun to develop {\it spoken language models} (\slms), analogous to text LLMs, which are in principle capable of performing arbitrary speech tasks given natural language instructions.
 However, the term ``SLM'' has not been standardized in the literature and has been used to refer to a wider range of model types than text language models.
 Several common classes of models have emerged, all referred to as SLMs: (1) \emph{pure \slms}: models of the distribution of speech, $p(speech)$, typically trained on unlabeled tokenized speech data only with a next-token prediction objective (similarly to the pre-training phase in text LLMs)~\citep{GSLM}; (2) \emph{speech+text \slms}: models of the joint distribution of speech and the corresponding text $p(text, speech)$, typically trained using paired (speech, text transcription) data, which can be viewed as a direct extension of class (1)~\citep{nguyen2024spirit}; and (3) \emph{speech-aware text LMs}: models that combine text LLMs with pre-trained speech encoders to retain the instruction-following (IF) characteristics of the text LLMs and reason about the input speech or audio recordings \citep{tang2023salmonn, chu2023qwen}.
 Approaches in category (3) model a conditional distribution, $p(text|speech,text)$, of desired output text in response to the input speech and text instruction.

 Following the text LLMs analogy, models in categories (1) and (2) can be viewed as analogues to pre-trained LLMs.
 Like text LLMs, these models can be post-trained---via instructions, preferences, or other means---to learn the distributions of desired output speech (for category (1)) or output speech+text (category (2)) given desired inputs (speech or speech+text, respectively).
 Models in category (3) typically start with fine-tuned LLMs, but involve some additional post-training to both align the speech and text representations and enable the model to perform new speech-specific tasks.
 Table~\ref{tab:typology} provides a typology of these categories along with example models from the recent literature.
-The Appendix provides additional models and a timeline of their development (Table~\ref{table:SLMs} and Figure~\ref{fig:timeline}).
+Figure~\ref{fig:timeline} presents a timeline of additional models and their development, and Tables~\ref{table:SLMs} and~\ref{table:SLMs2} in the Appendix provide additional model details.